Russian prosecutors call first witnesses in case against Brittney Griner

 Like many WNBA players, Griner earns far more than her WNBA salary by playing overseas during the U.S. offseason.
 For years now, she has played for Russian team UMMC Ekaterinburg, which is owned by oligarch Iskander Makhmudov.
 The team has had longstanding ties to the Mercury.

-"They know who they have," Terri Jackson, executive director of the union representing WNBA players, told NPR, noting Griner's decorated career both in the U.S. and Russia.
+"They know who they have," Jackson said, noting Griner's decorated career both in the U.S. and Russia.

 "She's a hero in their country.
 I mean, they love women's basketball," Jackson said.
 "They take their championships very seriously.
 And let's be clear: she's given them more than a few."